 Snitch.io was founded less than 2 years ago by Yousef Ourabi, presently a software development manager at Amazon Web Services, who presumably told his employer he has a cool startup on the side.
 The Company has taken in an undisclosed amount of funding to offer a service that alerts you when your SSL certificate is about to expire for $10 a month.
-A SSL certificate is something most people with websites need.
+An SSL certificate is something most people with websites need.
 We’re not quite sure what the barriers to entry are for this business model but it can’t be that tough to duplicate.
-Presumably they need funding to market the isht out of their service offering and gain as much market share as possible, as quick as possible.
+Presumably, they need funding to market the isht out of their service offering and gain as much market share as possible, as quick as possible.

 Founded in 2014, MileZero has taken in an undisclosed amount of funding to build a “last mile” logistics cloud for leading retailers and carriers around the world.
 “Last mile” is a term used in supply chain management that refers to the movement of goods between a transportation hub and the final destination like a home or business.
-One of the co-founders, Charles Griffith, developed Amazon’s delivery platform responsible for every last mile delivery worldwide.
+One of the co-founders, Charles Griffith, developed Amazon’s delivery platform responsible for every last-mile delivery worldwide.
 Maybe they are developing some sort of delivery app, an Uber for package delivery if you will.

 Founded last year, Smartspot has taken in $1.8 million in seed funding from renowned VC firm Khosla Ventures and of course SignalFire.
 The Egyptian founder is a fairy tale story of someone who went from making $20 a day throwing pizzas in Brooklyn to being accepted by prestigious startup incubator firm Y Combinator for his smart workout mirrors for gyms.
 These aren’t exactly mirrors but large screen TVs that record your workout in real-time and use computer vision to overlay it with useful information as seen below:

 The idea is that then you can have a personal trainer review it later for a fraction of the price it would cost to actually have a personal trainer attend your workout.
-As you would expect, you can logon to the Smartspot website and review all your workout data anytime.
+As you would expect, you can log on to the Smartspot website and review all your workout data anytime.
 The Company has deployed their augmented reality workout solutions in at least 10 gyms and people seem to be loving it.

 We talked about Momentum Machines and their burger robot and now we have a pizza robot to tell you about.
-Founded in September 2015, Zume Pizza has taken in an undisclosed amount of seed funding to setup a pizza company where the pizzas are made by robots.
+Founded in September 2015, Zume Pizza has taken in an undisclosed amount of seed funding to set up a pizza company where the pizzas are made by robots.
 If that wasn’t enough, they’ve embarked on getting approval to have pizza delivery trucks with ovens that the pizza will finish cooking in when the delivery truck pulls up to your driveway.
 Here are some robot pizzas to make you hungry:

 Nom nom nom.
 The main value proposition for Zume is not that robots made your pizza but that they only use premium ingredients that are never frozen such as produce sourced from local farms.
 The Company recently celebrated their 10,000th delivery.

 Founded in 2014, Frame.io has taken in $12.2 million in funding so far to develop a video sharing and collaboration tool.
 “We replace the hodgepodge of Dropbox for file sharing, Vimeo for video review and email for communication, but that’s just a start…” says the Company, and apparently they have over 200,000 people using the platform so far.
-Here’s a screenshot of the tool take from the Company’s homepage of the tool:
+Here’s a screenshot of the tool taken from the Company’s homepage of the tool:

 While in this example the tool is used to share “surf videos”, other users might be musicians making a music video, directors making a movie, or any other project that requires people to share multimedia clips.
-SignalFire’s first investment in Frame.io was their seed funding round ($2.2 mill.) in October 2015 and just a few weeks ago they also participated in a Series A funding round ($10 mill.).
+SignalFire’s first investment in Frame.io was their seed funding round ($2.2 mill.) in October 2015 and just a few weeks ago they also participated in a Series A funding round ($10 mill.)